Ports in the back panel of mainboard

 6. DVI port (Digital Video Interface)

-DVI port is used to transmit video signals to the monitor.
-These ports are usually white, have 24 pins with 5 analog pins.
+The DVI port transmits video signals to the monitor.
+It is typically white and has 24 pins, including 5 analog pins.

 DVI port